 The post is still there and it’s there to stay.
 I’m taking a deep breath, flopping with a cuppa on one of our blow up chairs and I’m writing another one.
 If I’m being honest, it’s actually been a really good week.
 HOORAY.

 Last week I’d let my perfectionism make me obsessive about cleaning.
-For the majority of this Monday, I banned myself from housework, I sat with my lazy clothes on, watching films and successfully chilling out.
+So, for the majority of this Monday, I banned myself from housework, I sat with my lazy clothes on, watching films and successfully chilling out.

 Tuesday my dad came over.
 He was a star.
 He got straight to work on setting things up for us before I’d even put the kettle on.
 He did lots of technical stuff and all I know is now all the light bulbs in the flat work, I can have a shower without the water going cold, we have TV and internet, we’re all set and I’ve started searching for and applying for jobs!
 My dad and I had a great day and playing the host made me feel more at home than ever.

 Wednesday I made my first trip into town.
-I got horribly lost trying to find the car parks, but managed to stay fairly calm despite the confusing one way system and all the buses I nearly collided with.
+I got horribly lost trying to find the car parks, but managed to stay fairly calm despite the confusing one way system.
 Once in town, I was in my element.
-I bought a few bits and bobs we still needed, grabbed a costa coffee and then headed back home feeling accomplished.
+I bought a few bits and bobs we still needed, grabbed a Costa coffee and then headed back home feeling accomplished.